Notice of Pre-AIA or AIA Status

 Davydov teaches a device, method, and medium comprising

-A first network device (Davydov Fig. 8: 800, eNB) for transmission of reference signal resources comprising an antenna arrangement (Davydov Fig. 8: 842, antenna pairs) having at least two panels (Davydov Fig. 8: 842, antenna pairs), each of the at least two panels is configured to generate beams (Davydov ¶0041: beamforming by eNB) in different directions (Davydov Fig. 8: 822 and 826), the first network device comprises control circuitry configured to (Davydov Fig. 8: 800, eNB; Davydov teaches an eNB, e.g. a base station, having multiple antenna, and beamforming by the eNB to two different locations): transmit (Davydov ¶0041: transmission in general), as part of performing a beam selection procedure (Davydov ¶0041: be more promising in forming a wireless communication channel) with a second network device (Davydov ¶0041: channel with UE; Davydov teaches transmitting information for forming a channel with a UE): a first reference signal resource (Davydov ¶0033: CSI-RS) in one or more beams (Davydov ¶0033: RE pairs) from a first of the at least two panels (Davydov ¶0033: associated with each eNB antenna port; Davydov teaches a CSI-RS being transmitted through RE pairs and are associated with each of the plurality of ports); and a second reference signal resource (Davydov ¶0072: second CSI-RS) in one or more beams (Davydov ¶0072: establish) from a second of the at least two panels (Davydov ¶0072: second portion following the first portion in an ordered set of antenna ports; Davydov teaches a second RSI-RS being used to establish a second portion for the plurality of ports), wherein the one or more beams from the first of the at least two panels (Davydov ¶0033: plurality of antennas) is different (Davydov ¶0033: first polarization) from the one or more beams from the second of the at least two panels (Davydov ¶0033: plurality of second antennas having a second polarization; Davydov teaches the plurality of antennas having two different polarizations);
+A first network device (Davydov Fig. 8: 800, eNB) for transmission of reference signal resources comprising an antenna arrangement (Davydov Fig. 8: 842, antenna pairs) having at least two panels (Davydov Fig. 8: 842, antenna pairs), each of the at least two panels being configured to generate beams (Davydov ¶0041: beamforming by eNB) in different directions (Davydov Fig. 8: 822 and 826), wherein the first network device comprises control circuitry configured to (Davydov Fig. 8: 800, eNB; Davydov teaches an eNB, e.g. a base station, having multiple antenna, and beamforming by the eNB to two different locations): transmit (Davydov ¶0041: transmission in general), as part of performing a beam selection procedure (Davydov ¶0041: be more promising in forming a wireless communication channel) with a second network device (Davydov ¶0041: channel with UE; Davydov teaches transmitting information for forming a channel with a UE): a first reference signal resource (Davydov ¶0033: CSI-RS) in one or more beams (Davydov ¶0033: RE pairs) from a first of the at least two panels (Davydov ¶0033: associated with each eNB antenna port; Davydov teaches a CSI-RS being transmitted through RE pairs and are associated with each of the plurality of ports); and a second reference signal resource (Davydov ¶0072: second CSI-RS) in one or more beams (Davydov ¶0072: establish) from a second of the at least two panels (Davydov ¶0072: second portion following the first portion in an ordered set of antenna ports; Davydov teaches a second RSI-RS being used to establish a second portion for the plurality of ports), wherein the one or more beams from the first of the at least two panels (Davydov ¶0033: plurality of antennas) differ (Davydov ¶0033: first polarization) from the one or more beams from the second of the at least two panels (Davydov ¶0033: plurality of second antennas having a second polarization; Davydov teaches the plurality of antennas having two different polarizations),

 Davydov does not explicitly teach